sugarlabs/iknowIndia/README.md

 iknowIndia
 ==========

-A sugar game about he geography of India
+A sugar game about the geography of India